foundryvtt-starfinder/foundryvtt-starfinder/README.md

 - FoundryVTT v0.7.0 till v0.7.10: The latest supported Starfinder system version is v0.10.0.0
 - FoundryVTT v0.8.0 till v9.269: The latest supported Starfinder system version is v0.18.3
 - FoundryVTT v9.269 till v9.280: The latest supported Starfinder system version is v0.19.2
+- FoundryVTT v10.282 till v10.291: The latest supported Starfinder system version is v0.23.0
+- FoundryVTT v11.299 till v11.315: The latest supported Starfinder system version is v0.25.3
-- FoundryVTT v10 and up: The latest supported Starfinder system version is [the current version](https://github.com/foundryvtt-starfinder/foundryvtt-starfinder/releases/latest)
+- FoundryVTT v12 and up: The latest supported Starfinder system version is [the current version](https://github.com/foundryvtt-starfinder/foundryvtt-starfinder/releases/latest)

 Please keep in mind the Starfinder system identifier changed with Starfinder system version v0.3 from 'starfinder' to 'sfrpg'.
 If you have a world older than this version, you will have to update your world.json file to reflect this, or your world will not load.